ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/detailed_behavior_tree_walkthrough.md

 - A `ReactiveFallback` that controls the flow between the rest of the system wide recoveries, and asynchronously checks if a new goal has been received.

 If at any point the goal gets updated, this subtree will halt all children and return `SUCCESS`.
 This allows for quick reactions to new goals and preempt currently executing recoveries.
 This should look familiar to the contextual recovery portions of the `Navigation` subtree.
-This is a common BT pattern to handle the situation “Unless ‘this condition’ happens, Do action A”.
+This is a common BT pattern to handle the situation "Unless ‘this condition’ happens, Do action A".

 These condition nodes can be extremely powerful and are typically paired with `ReactiveFallback`.
 It can be easy to imagine wrapping this whole `navigate_to_pose_w_replanning_and_recovery` tree in a `ReactiveFallback` with a `isBatteryLow` condition – meaning the `navigate_to_pose_w_replanning_and_recovery` tree will execute *unless* the battery becomes low (and then enter a different subtree for docking to recharge).